5. Adam West

-Adam West is, to the Clooney and Kilmer Batmen at least, a God.
+Adam West is a God… to the Clooney and Kilmer Batmen at least.

 His effortless merging of a family friendly, holier than thou fire-and-rescue version of Batman was close to perfection, his almost deadpan delivery of outlandish and hilarious lines gifting his version of the character sincerity even within the absurdity of all that was going on.
 West’s Batman was trustworthy, a good man – and we all need someone like that in our lives from time to time.

 The reason for West’s unfortunate position on this list is not really due to him… it’s because the actors to come were simply required to offer more.
 More than zany fun and a hint of sincerity, the actors to come were challenged to find deep, dark connections to a more serious and challenged persona, leaving West (unfortunately for him and Batman (1966) lovers everywhere) out in the cold.

 Despite how fleeting Ben Affleck’s run as Batman seems to have been, the veteran actor of some twenty-plus years has actually clocked the most big screen appearances as the Bat, having starred in three (and a half) movies: Batman v Superman: Dawn of Justice (2016), Suicide Squad (2016), Justice League (2017). and Zack Snyder’s Justice League.

 Acknowledged as one of the few universally appreciated aspects of BvS, Affleck established a brooding Bruce Wayne that complimented the resourcefulness of his Batman character, the subtle nods he gave to Batman’s unhealthy psyche helping to drive investment in the Dark Knight, Wayne’s narrative feud, and the film as a whole – in doing so, he helped us all to get over our initial unhappiness at his appointment.